alessandropellegrini/personal-website/_main_pages/theses.md

    Design and implementation of a BSD `unveil()`-like system to support mandatory filesystem access.
 1. **Security against Malicious Loadable Kernel Modules**
    Design and implementation of a set of patches to protect the Linux kernel from malicious modules.

+## Theses Archive

+Below, you can find a list of Bachelor's (a selection), Master's, and PhD thesis which I have been involved in supervising, or which belong to my research group.
+They could serve as an indication of the kind of work which is carried out by my research group.

+{% bibliography -q @mastersthesis @phdthesis %}